 Taituarā have prepared a workbook to help candidates identify what amounts need to be declared from fundraising auctions.
 The workbook includes an example sheet as well as a blank template worksheet that the candidate can use for input of their own auction results.
-The workbook is available from the Electoral Officer or at: https://www.electionz.com/LGE2022\landing
+The workbook is available at electionz.com/LGE2025_landing

-Ngā Tohu Pōti
+Ngā Tohu Pōti Election signs

-Election Signs

-This information summarises the rules applying to temporary election signage (election signage) for the 2022 Christchurch City Council elections.
-These rules come from a number of sources including the Christchurch District Plan and related Plan Changes, the Local Electoral Act 2001, Christchurch City Council and Waka Kotahi NZ Transport Agency.
+This information details the rules applying to temporary election signage (election signage) for the 2025 Christchurch City Council elections.
+These rules come from a number of sources including the Christchurch District Plan and related Plan Changes, the Local Electoral Act 2001, Christchurch City Council and New Zealand Transport Agency Waka Kotahi (NZTA).